chackAJMCPE/xhblib/README.md

 # xhblib

 Xbox 360 Homebrew Library made to be easy to use in homebrew projects, using the official XDK

+For use with Visual Studio 2010 Ultimate and XDK 21256.3

+## How to add to your project?:

+Put it inside the solution folder, then in visual studio right-click your solution, add, existing project, go to xhblib directory and double-click the xhblib.vcxproj file.

-If you have any feature request, make a "issue" about it
+## If you have any feature request, make a "issue" about it